 - Unconfigured Access Points with standard factory settings cannot be commissioned by means of the WLAN interface.
 The WLAN modules are switched off and the devices search the LAN for a LANCOM WLAN Controller which will supply a configuration profile. - Unconfigured Wireless Routers with standard factory settings cannot be commissioned by means of the WLAN interface.
-Furthermore, the WPA encryption standard described here is used as standard.
+Furthermore, encryption with WPA-PSK as described here is used as standard.